-Plowing, clearing and removal of snow from all town roads, and from sidewalks in the sanitary district, during the snow season, shall be a joint responsibility of both the town and its residents, citizens, land owners and business owners.
+Plowing, clearing and removal of snow and ice from all town roads, and from sidewalks in the sanitary district, during the snow season, shall be a joint responsibility of both the town and its residents, citizens, land owners and business owners.

 - (1) Resident, citizen, land owner and business owner--General responsibilities and duties.
-No resident, citizen, land owner or business owner: - a.
-May place or cause to be placed upon any town road or highway, or sidewalk, snow in such amounts that is or may be injurious to a person or vehicle (Wis.
+No resident, citizen, land owner or business owner: - May place or cause to be placed upon any town road or highway, or sidewalk, snow in such amounts that is or may be injurious to a person or vehicle (Wis.
 Stats. § 346.94(5)).
 The penalty for each cited offense shall be \$50.00 (Wis.
-Stats. § 346.95(3)). - b.
+Stats. § 346.95(3)).

+- b.
 May place or cause to be placed in any town road or highway ditch, snow in such amounts that does or could prevent drainage (Wis.
 Stats. § 86.022).
 The penalty for each cited offense shall be \$50.00 (Wis.
-Stats. § 346.95(3)).
+Stats. § 346.95(3)). - c.

-- c.
 Cause damage to town roads or highways due to improper snow plowing and removal activities (Wis.
 Stats. § 86.02).
 Liability extends to the cost of repairing the damaged road or highway.
-Residents, citizens, land owners and business owners who are absent during part or all of the snow season must make provisions for compliance with snow plowing, clearing and removal responsibilities and duties. - (2) Removal of snow from sidewalks--Town responsibilities and duties.
+Residents, citizens, land owners and business owners who are absent during part or all of the snow season must make provisions for compliance with snow plowing, clearing and removal responsibilities and duties. - (2) Removal of snow and ice from sidewalks-Town responsibilities and duties.
 After all town roads have been maintained, the town shall assist business owners by removing excess snow from sidewalks in the business district (Superior Street, from STH 32 to USH 45, and to USH 45 from Superior Street to Anderson Street) where there is insufficient open landscape for business owners to stockpile snow from the sidewalk area.
-This may take several days after the last snowfall.
-Residents, citizens, land owners, and business owners are still responsible for snow and ice removal as defined herein in subsection (3) below.
-The town shall remove snow from sidewalks along the W. School Street and E. School Street corridors, from Superior Street to the Three Lakes School, in order to ensure safe passage of students to and from school, and of pedestrians accessing governmental buildings. - (3) Removal of snow and ice from sidewalks--Resident, citizen, land owner, business owner responsibilities and duties.
-All owners of buildings, tenements or premises fronting upon any of the streets in the town shall keep the sidewalks in front or adjacent to such premises free and clear of snow and ice, and shall. after each fall of snow, clear the snow and ice from the sidewalks within 24 hours thereafter.
-Specifically with respect to Superior Street, from STH 32 to USH 45, and to USH 45 from Superior Street to Anderson Street, if snow was deposited on the sidewalk during plowing operations, all owners of buildings, tenements or premises fronting upon said streets shall create a clear path of a minimum of width of 36 inches until such time as the town removes the snow and shall, thereafter, maintain sidewalks as described herein.
-Upon failure, neglect, or refusal upon the part of any resident, citizen, land owner, or business owner to clear their sidewalks of snow and ice within the time stated, the town crew shall cause such sidewalk to be cleared, and the expense shall be paid by the owner of the premises adjacent to the sidewalk and if not paid it shall be collected through a special assessment to the property to be placed on the property tax bill.
-The minimum fee shall be \$25.00 plus an hourly rate for equipment and operator based on the State of Wisconsin Fee Schedule.
+Residents, citizens, land owners, and business owners are still responsible for snow and ice removal.
+The town shall attempt to remove snow from sidewalks along the W. School Street and E. School Street corridors, from Superior Street to the from USH 45&32 to Batogowski Drive, as well as Erie Street, School Drive and on Superior Street from USH 45&32 to Batogowski Drive in order to ensure safe passage of students to and from school, and of pedestrians accessing governmental buildings.